party-repl/clojure-party-repl/readme.md

 ## Wet Paint
-This project is still alpha quality.
-It works — core features are in place, but it's not quite ready to be published to Atom's Package manager yet.
+This project is beta quality, almost ready to be published to Atom's Package manager.
 If you want to start using it now though, follow the [development instructions](#development).

 ## How to use this